Maura West: Career

 It was announced in August 2010 that West would join the CBS soap opera The Young and the Restless, as the third actress to portray Diane Jenkins.
 West began work in the role on September 1, 2010, and made her first appearance on the show on October 8, 2010.
-In May 2011, CBS Soaps Indepth confirmed West had been let go from the soap after only several months on-air.
+In May 2011, CBS Soaps In-depth confirmed West had been let go from the soap after only several months on-air.

 In April 2013, it was announced that West would join the ABC soap opera General Hospital, in a top-secret role.
 On April 24, 2013, West was confirmed to have joined the cast in the newly created role of Ava Jerome, and first appeared on May 8.
 West's portrayal of Ava has been met with critical acclaim, having earned her a nomination for the Daytime Emmy Award for Outstanding Lead Actress in a Drama Series in 2015, her first for her portrayal of Ava and sixth over-all in the category.
 She later won in the category on April 26, 2015.

 In 2014, West made her first feature film appearance in Come Back to Me, which served as an adaption of the novel The Resurrectionist.

 Personal life

 West has been married twice: to director Jonathan Knight from 1995 until their divorce in 1999, and to former As the World Turns costar Scott DeFreitas since January 22, 2000.
 West has five children from her two marriages.
-Her marriage to Knight gave her a son: Benjamin (born 1996).
-Meanwhile, she has four kids with DeFreitas: two sons Joseph (born 2000), Basil (born 2007), and two daughters Katherine (born 2002) and Birdie (born 2009).
+Her marriage to Knight gave her a son: Benjamin (born in 1996).
+Meanwhile, she has four kids with DeFreitas: two sons Joseph (born 2000), and Basil (born 2007), and two daughters Katherine (born 2002) and Birdie (born 2009).
 One of her children, Joe West, is a Broadway actor.